moby/moby/hack/PACKAGERS.md

 To run properly, docker needs the following software to be installed at runtime:

 * GNU Tar version 1.26 or later
-* iproute2 version 3.5 or later (build after 2012-05-21), and specifically the "ip" utility.
+* iproute2 version 3.5 or later (build after 2012-05-21), and specifically the "ip" utility
 * iptables version 1.4 or later
-* The lxc utility scripts (http://lxc.sourceforge.net) version 0.8 or later.
+* The LXC utility scripts (http://lxc.sourceforge.net) version 0.8 or later
 * Git version 1.7 or later
 * XZ Utils 4.9 or later

 ## Kernel dependencies